hotwire-django/turbo-django/doc/source/tutorial/part_3.rst

 Run the code and test.
 When text is submitted in the text box, the box is cleared and ready for new entry.
 Let's walk through what is happening:

-* In `room_detail.html`, the makes a page makes a new request to the url specified in the ``src`` attribute.
+* In `room_detail.html`, the turbo-frame makes a new request to the url specified in the ``src`` attribute.
 * Turbo looks for a turbo-frame with the same id in the response and inserts the content into the parent frame.
-The form is now display in the page.
+The form is now displayed in the page.
 * The user types content into the form and hits submit.
 * The framed form is submitted without the page reloading.
-The success url returns a new blank form which is inserted into the frame.
+The ``get_success_url()`` method returns a response equivilent to the url ``{% url 'message_create' room.id %}`` -- the same ``src`` of the parent turbo frame - loading a new blank form which is inserted into the frame.

 Refreshing the page renders the submitted messages.
-But for a chat client, we need those messages to appear immediately on this page, and others.
-For that, we use  :doc:`broadcasts </tutorial/part_4>`.
+But for a chat client to be useful, those messages need to appear immediately on the page, and other pages that have this url open.
+For that, we use  :doc:`turbo streams </tutorial/part_4>`.